jittania/reference-sheets/python_fundamentals.md

 ---

+## **Tuples**

+A **tuple** represents a sequence of any objects separated by commas and enclosed in parentheses.
+A tuple is an immutable object, which means it cannot be changed, and we use it to represent fixed collections of items.

+---

-## **Dictionaries (Hash maps/tables) & Sets**
+## **Dictionaries (Hash Maps/Tables) & Sets**

-A **dictionary (also called hash map or hash table)** must have a key that is **immutable**, i.e. a string or tuple (fun trick: in Python, if you want to use an array i.e. list (immutable) as a hash key, you can convert it to a **tuple** with `tuple(arr)` or to a string of comma-separated values since both tuples and strings are immutable.
-This can come in handy if you want to create a key from an ordered collection of elements, since arrays/lists can be sorted).
+A **dictionary (also called hash map or hash table)** must have a key that is **immutable**, i.e. a string or tuple.
+Fun trick: in Python, if you want to use an array i.e. list (immutable) as a hash key, you can convert it to a **tuple** with `tuple(arr)` or to a string of comma-separated values, since both tuples and strings are immutable.
+This can come in handy if you want to create a key from an ordered collection of elements, since arrays/lists can be sorted and maintain their order.

+A **set** uses the same mechanism for hashing keys into integers as a dictionary, except that sets do not map their keys to anything: a set is just a collection of unique keys (basically a dictionary without values).
+Sets are more convenient to use when you only care about checking if elements exist.
+You can add, remove, and check if an element exists in a set all in O(1) time.

 Declaration: a hash map is declared like any other variable.
 The syntax is {}